Chart Color Schemes

 Helensvale features high concentrations of family households, with a lower-than-average median household size

 Family households constitute 80.5% of all households, including 40.1% couples with children, 27.9% couples without children, and 11.4% single parent families.
 Non-family households account for the remaining 19.5%, with lone person households at 16.9% and group households comprising 2.7%.
-The median household size is 2.8 people, smaller than the Rest of Qld average of 2.9.
+The median household size is 2.8 people, which is smaller than the Rest of Qld average of 2.9.

 Frequently Asked Questions - Households